-What actually happens is that Windows has an auto-refresh feature inbuilt by Microsoft, which enables the screen to display the changes made to a folder–even desktop is just a folder for your operating system–either by you or a third-party application or if you want to re-align the folders on your desktop.
+Microsoft has built an auto-refresh feature in Windows operating system, which enables the screen to display the changes made to a folder–even desktop is just a folder for your operating system–either by you or a third-party application or if you want to re-align the folders on your desktop.

-Sometimes, the auto-refresh option fails to display the change on your screen.
-So, you have to manually do it yourself by clicking the Refresh button in the context menu.
+Sometimes, the auto-refresh feature fails to display the change on your screen.
+So, you have to do it manually by clicking the Refresh button in the context menu.
 I would like to tell you that no miracle happens when you click the refresh button.
 It won’t make any changes in the performance.
 Your Windows machine won’t transform into a supercomputer.

 Most people, including me, have developed a habit of constantly refreshing Windows for no reason.
-I have shifted to Ubuntu recently, and I find myself searching for the Refresh option in the context menu, but it is nowhere to be seen because most Linux-based operating systems don’t have it.
+I shifted to Ubuntu for a while and found myself searching for the Refresh option in the context menu, but it was nowhere to be seen because most Linux-based operating systems don’t have it.
 However, one can install tools like xautomation to get the same effect.

 One thing to note is that you shouldn’t confuse it with the Refresh feature that appeared in earlier versions of Windows 10.
 The feature allowed users to reset their PC without deleting data.

 Anyway, it seems like a daily ritual for most of us; our hands involuntarily keep pressing the F5.
 And some of us even overcome our laziness and refresh windows using a mouse, which is a tiresome job, though.
 So, try to get rid of this habit.